aritro66/toddle/readme.md

 # Conclusion

-This microservice provides a secure and user-friendly platform for managing classroom journals.
+This service provides a secure and user-friendly platform for managing classroom journals.
 It offers features like user authentication, teacher-exclusive journal creation and management, student feeds, and email notifications.
 The use of JWT ensures data security, and the documentation provided via Swagger makes API interactions intuitive.